 Border collies have imposing herding techniques, which allow them to effectively marshal animals.
 First, they have the ability to move rapidly in a catlike, crouched position.
 Since they have a space in between the tops of their shoulder blades, it allows them to stealthily slither by.
 This helps them go unnoticed because they are staying low to the ground.

 Another technique that border collies use to intimidate even the most stubborn sheep is ‘the eye.’
 It is characterised by intensely staring at the livestock to petrify and gain control over them.
 By combining ‘the eye’ and their crouching technique, they are able to round up animals with definite accuracy.

 Fact #5: Hollywood Limelight

-Perhaps because border collies are very clever, which makes them easy to train, they became big movie stars.
+The border collie is the most intelligent breeds, because of their trainability, they became big movie stars.
 Jean, also known as the Vitagraph Dog, was a border collie that performed in early silent movies.
 In another hit film, Babe, which was about a little pig that became a sheepherder, it featured border collies as herders.

 Fact #6: Border Collie Lineage

 Old Hemp was crowned as the father of all the border collies.
 He was the predecessor of this breed.
 Old Hemp started to herd sheep when he was six weeks old.
 Not only has he showcased an unusual talent for herding but also had an impressive style in doing it.

 His owners were impressed since he was silent and less aggressive in efficiently accomplishing the task compared to other dog breeds.
 Old Hemp’s unique temperament and abilities inspired the codification and creation of the border collies.

 Another known common ancestor of this breed is Wiston Cap.
 He had hugely contributed to the border collie’s development since he was the most well-known stud.
 In fact, he fathered many border collie puppies compared to other pooches.